 Big Challenges in AI Ethics

 Algora Lab faces several complex challenges in its work.
-A central concern is balancing technological progress with safety – they need to ensure AI development continues while protecting people from potential harm.
-The lab works continuously to address bias in AI systems, developing new ways to test and improve fairness across different populations.
+A central concern is balancing technological progress with safety ensuring AI development continues while protecting people from potential harm.
+Research into AI ethics highlights that rapid AI deployment can embed existing social biases into automated decisions, requiring ongoing interdisciplinary efforts to test and improve fairness across different populations (International AI Safety Report, 2025; UNESCO AI Ethics Recommendation).

 Privacy protection presents another significant challenge, as AI systems need data to improve but must respect personal privacy rights.
 The lab also grapples with creating AI governance frameworks that work across different cultural contexts, recognizing that what works in one society might not work in another.
 Environmental impact has emerged as another crucial focus as the lab seeks ways to advance AI technology while minimizing its carbon footprint and environmental effects.